EffectOrientedProgramming/book/resources/BruceNotes.md

 * Scala supports pure functional programming but it also allows other kinds of programming.

 * Every program has an analysis phase and an interpretation phase.
   The interpreter decides if and when side effects occur, independent of the program definition.
   We choose the interpreter independently.
+  Example: Preventing the printing of sensitive information.

+* Earlier attempt: crosscutting in Java which required a tool that would modify all the code at the crosscutting points.
+The intent was good but the implementation wasn't the right one.

 * A value can hold a function and a function can hold a value so what's the real difference between `val` and `def`? `val` forces the evaluation of an expression, while `def` delays it.